Andreas Heraf: New Zealand women's national team

 On 24 April 2017, Heraf was announced as the New Zealand Football technical director.
 Later that same year, he also become the coach for the New Zealand women's national team.

 After the Football Ferns lost to Japan in June 2018, there was calls for Heraf to resign following his comments in the post match press conference, including that the team would never have the quality to compete with other teams and the size of New Zealand meant they could not compete.
 He later stated he was misunderstood and that he would not resign.
 On 19 June, a letter of complaint signed by at least ten players was sent to New Zealand Football, collated by the New Zealand Professional Footballers' Association.
 Later that day, it was also announced that New Zealand Football were deliberately flouting a FIFA directive that Heraf should not be in charge of both roles at the same organisation.

 On 20 June, it emerged that the Players' Union had sent a strongly worded letter to New Zealand Football, instructing them to discontinue all communications with players, after Heraf and other New Zealand Football staff members were contacting players and strongly encouraging them not to write letters or issue any formal complaints.
 That afternoon, it was announced that Heraf would be placed on special leave while an independent investigation was conducted into the allegations around bullying, intimidation and a culture of fear.

 On 31 July, it was announced that Heraf and New Zealand Football parted ways and that he would leave by the end of the week, after thirteen players refused to play and complained about him.

 Return to Europe

 After several years at Floridsdorfer AC and SV Ried, he joined Türkgücü München in December 2021.
+On 24 December 2022, Heraf was appointed manager of Eliteliga Vorarlberg club Schwarz-Weiß Bregenz.

+Heraf was announced as the next head coach of the German Regionalliga team, and former East German record champion, BFC Dynamo on 25 April 2024.
+However, after only six matches of the 2024-25 Regionalliga Nordost, and only two months in office, Heraf had to resign for health reasons.
+BFC Dynamo reported that Heraf suffered from an acute herniated disc and had to seek medical treatment in Austria because the previous drug treatment had unfortunately not helped.
+The club announced on 2 September 2024 that his contract had been terminated.